With Colorado real estate in high demand, local housing markets are experiencing a shortage in inventory for resale.

 A $150 per square foot build, on the other hand, would include higher-end construction materials like:

 The lot price does not stand alone.
-It is deeply connected to the total project cost by way of its relationship to the cost of the structure that can be built on that lot.
+It is deeply connected to the total project cost by its relationship to the cost of the structure that can be built on that lot.

 The building requirements and restrictions go with the lot.
 And they directly impact the total cost of the project.
-Before you buy a lot it’s important to understand the many factors that contribute to the final price of the completed home.
+Before you buy a lot, it’s important to understand the many factors contributing to the completed home's final price.

-You should consult with your builder prior to purchasing a lot.
-They can usually shed some light on most of the issues mentioned in this article
+You should consult with your builder before purchasing a lot.
+They can usually shed some light on most of the issues mentioned in this article.